 Do You Have Time For Your Dog?

-Next, consider how much exercise you can give your dog to choose the right dog breed.
-If you have a home with a fenced yard, your dog can get some exercise on his own.
+Next, consider how much exercise you can give your dog to choose the right breed.
+If you have a home with a fenced yard, your dog can exercise independently.
 However, dog breeds in the Sporting, Hound, and Herding groups are very high-energy animals, and you will need to have enough time to provide them with more intensive workouts.

 Plan to take a lot of long walks with your dog or go for a daily romp in the park.
 After all, these dog breeds were bred to work hard and don’t do well unless they have a job or a way to burn off excess energy.